Camping Near Boulder

 While there is no public camping available within the city of Boulder, there are a few nearby options to help make camping an unforgettable part of your Colorado vacation.

-Four private campsites are available at Boulder Adventure Lodge, located only about four miles from downtown, in Four Mile Canyon.
+Four private campsites are available at A-Lodge Boulder, located only about four miles from downtown, in Four Mile Canyon.
 There are two tent-pad campsites and two car-camping spots (no tents) that can be reserved at 303-444-0882.
 These sites give you access to the amenities of the hotel, including free breakfast and a key to the hostel kitchen.
 The lodge has a remote, alpine vibe and a new lobby featuring local beers on tap.

-For traditional camping, including tent and RV camping, your best bet is to contact the Boulder Ranger District at 303-541-2500.
+For traditional camping, including tent and RV camping, your best bet is to contact the Boulder Ranger District at 970-295-6600 (press "0" to talk to a person).
 They can point you to campgrounds in the Arapaho and Roosevelt National Forests.
 Here, you can explore crystalline lakes and dramatic peaks in the Indian Peaks Wilderness, the scenic Peak-to-Peak Scenic Byway, and hundreds of miles of hiking, biking and four-wheel-drive roads.
 The following campgrounds are near Boulder on national forest land, and (unless noted) can be reserved at recreation.gov or reserveamerica.com:

 Dispersed Car Camping

 The Boulder Ranger District (970-295-6600, press "0" to talk to a person) will also have information about dispersed camping (camping in the national forest outside of a designated campground with no services or facilities).
 Information for dispersed camping locations can be found online and through the National Forest Motor Vehicle Use Maps, which can be obtained for free at the Boulder Ranger District Office and on the Forest Service's website.

 In addition, there are “designated dispersed” campsites on a first-come, first-served basis at the following areas: